BookHorseSoftware/SteamGroupRewardsFramework/README.md

   - `ply` - The player to check
   - `callback` - The callback to run once operations are complete
     - `ply` - The player object from earlier, for convenience

+- `SGRF.IsPlayerInGroup(ply)` - **SERVERSIDE**

+  Checks the given player's Steam group status with PData.

+  Does not poll any external APIs, just checks the data we've already pulled.
+Helper function to work around PData's annoying use of strings.

+  - `ply` - The player to check

 - `SGRF.Log(channel, _str, ...)` - **SERVERSIDE**